 Carbon steel hollow wall anchors can be a great lightweight and medium-duty option for hanging items on drywall.

 Hollow wall anchors include stainless steel screws inside the metal casing that expands as you tighten the screw.
-Most hollow wall anchors are rust-proof and some are rated for vibration resistance.
+Most hollow wall anchors are made with rust-proof material and some are rated for vibration resistance.

 You can either pre-drill a hole or tap the hollow wall anchor straight into the drywall with a hammer.
 Some hollow wall metal anchors include washers for added strength.